sqzstudentgit/frontend/README.md

 ## Setup Guide
 There are three different methods to run the application, either locally or in production.

 **Note**: The frontend relies on the backend and database to be running.
+Please refer to the [backend repository](https://github.com/ansabkhaliq/backend) for more details.

 ### Using Docker
 You can use Docker to run a container for the frontend.
 The repository contains a multi-stage build Dockerfile to serve the frontend using `nginx` as a reverse proxy.
 This is the method we have used in production.
 It is not advisable to use for local deployment.